-A relatively newer tire from Cooper (released in early 2021), the Cooper Discoverer Rugged Trek walks the line between an All-Terrain and a Mud Terrain, being loosely classified as a “hybrid” tire.
+A relatively newer tire from Cooper (released in early 2021), the Cooper Discoverer Rugged Trek is loosely classified as a “hybrid” tire, straddling the line between an all-terrain and a mud terrain.

-I knew this when I ordered them, but was admittedly shocked by the amount of tread/overall beefiness of the tires when they arrived.
-Featuring two sidewall options, they provide a small style choice to accompany their rugged look.
+I knew this when I ordered them, but I was admittedly shocked by the amount of tread and overall beefiness of the tires when they arrived.
+They feature two sidewall options and a small style choice to accompany their rugged look.
 The tires mounted extremely easily and took to road force balancing pretty well.

-Two out of four tires balanced almost perfectly, leaving the other two needing a bit more attention, but I attribute a lot of this to my stock Toyota wheels which have a history of being difficult to balance.
+Two out of four tires balanced almost perfectly, leaving the other two needing a bit more attention.
+I attribute a lot of this to my stock Toyota wheels, which have a history of being difficult to balance.

 My Tire History

-Ultimately I landed on the Rugged Treks due to the sweet spot they fell in as it relates to weight, cost, performance rating, and of course looks.
-Not to mention, I have had Cooper’s (ATP/AT3 lineup) in the past on a 3rd generation 4runner and knew their quality and longevity.
+Ultimately, I landed on the Rugged Treks due to their sweet spot in terms of weight, cost, performance rating, and, of course, looks.
+Not to mention, I have had Cooper’s (ATP/AT3 lineup) in the past on a 3rd Gen 4Runner and know their quality and longevity.

 Tire Performance